davidjbradshaw/iframe-resizer/README.md

 * Simplified messaging between iFrame and host page via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
 * Fixes in page links in iFrame and supports links between the iFrame and parent page.
 * Provides custom sizing and scrolling methods.
+* Exposes parent position and viewport size to iFrame.
 * Works with [ViewerJS](http://viewerjs.org/) to support PDF and ODF documents.
 * Fallback support down to IE8.